Can I tell my employer you can proceed with the ex-parte for suspended pending enquiry during the suspension period?

 Dear Citehr Member Shri Sudip Samanta,

-Our senior Citehr Professionals have openly narrated their valuable opinions which are correct.
+Our senior Citehr professionals have openly narrated their valuable opinions which are correct.
 The only thing I want to state from my side is that you have been suspended pending inquiry, and the inquiry seems to be in progress.
-You are at liberty to not attend the inquiry, and in that case there is no need to give anything in writing.
+You are at liberty to not attend the inquiry, and in that case, there is no need to give anything in writing.
 The Inquiry Officer will follow the due process/procedure to conduct an inquiry ex parte under the provisions of applicable service rules.
 The findings are to be given on the basis of evidence produced during the inquiry.
 The onus of proving the charge lies on the prosecution.
-In some cases it has been observed that even in ex parte inquiry the charges have not been proved as the relevant evidence was not on record/not produced during the inquiry.
-Therefore it is upto you to attend or not attend the inquiry.
+In some cases, it has been observed that even in ex parte inquiries, the charges have not been proved as the relevant evidence was not on record/not produced during the inquiry.
+Therefore, it is up to you to attend or not attend the inquiry.
 Even if you don't attend the inquiry, you will be given another last opportunity to make a representation on the inquiry report.

 I shall request you to validate the opinions given by all experts.